soenkehahn/rc-quines/README.md

 program you've submitted is actually a quine.
 If CI passes, you have won the game.
 (Yay!)

-Also, you can ping me in a github comment [@soenkehahn](https://github.com/soenkehahn) and I will merge the PR.
-This way, I hope that this repo will become a fun collection of interesting and creative quines.
+Also, you can ping us in a github comment [@soenkehahn](https://github.com/soenkehahn) and we will merge the PR.
+This way, we hope that this repo will become a fun collection of interesting and creative quines.

 # How to submit a PR?